Feet with separated toes

 When you separate your toes, you’re not doing anything weird.
 It’s like stretching after a long car ride.
 At first it feels odd, but then… oh man, so good!

-The thing is, when your toes have space, everything changes.
-Weight distributes better, those forgotten muscles wake up, and your arch starts working like it should.
-It’s the difference between trying to grab something with a closed fist or an open hand.
+The thing is, when your toes actually have space, everything changes.
+Weight distributes better, those forgotten muscles wake up, and your arch starts doing what it’s supposed to do.
+It’s like the difference between trying to grab something with a closed fist versus an open hand.

-Did you know that barefoot runners in Kenya have super spread-out toes?
-It’s no coincidence.
-That separation gives them an insane base for running like machines.
-And no, you don’t have to move to Kenya, you can start in your living room.
+Did you know barefoot runners in Kenya have super spread-out toes?
+That’s not a coincidence.
+That separation gives them an insane base for running like absolute machines.
+And nah, you don’t have to move to Kenya, you can start in your living room.

 Beyond immediate pain relief